BRML/climin/docs/source/tutorial.rst

 numpy array.
 This one will be worked upon in place and will always contain the latest parameters found.

+Another point is that we only supply the derivative to the optimizer.
+The reason is that plain gradient descent does not need to know the loss, it just moves along the gradient.

 Optimization as Iteration
 -------------------------